"""This module implements BQSKit Runtime's Worker."""

 elif msg == RuntimeMessage.SUBMIT_BATCH:

-tasks = cast(List[RuntimeTask], payload)
+tasks = cast(list[RuntimeTask], payload)

 self._add_task(tasks.pop()) # Submit one task